llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 ## Submission

 The submission in this repository is a basic implementation of the setting up a HTTP server in accordance to the open_api spec.
-It includes a sample solution built off of lit-llama and open-llama weights that participants can reference or modify as they see fit.
+It includes a sample solution built off of [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) and open-llama weights that participants can reference or modify as they see fit.

 ## Usage